edinburgh-napier/set09121/lectures/lecture11.md

 - Physics effects look good in your game, provide nicer looking movement, and can be used for gameplay.
 However...
 - Physics calculations can be expensive.
-    - They also don't always scale well also due to the object interactions.
+    - They also don't always scale well due to the potential number of object interactions.
 - Collision detection is also expensive.
 - Be smart!
 Don't have lots of physical effects on the screen at one time - this can really hit performance!